 Keep your face to the sunshine and you cannot see a shadow. – Helen Keller

-As some of you know, I live in UK and I am a great outdoors enthusiast.
+As some of you know, I live in the UK and I am a great outdoors enthusiast.
 I find it hard to pass a chance to go out there and explore, especially when the weather is merciful, sunny and all kinds of nice.
 Trust me, it is rare in the UK so any sunny day is considered here as a true blessing and is greatly appreciated.

-England is well known for its astonishingly beautiful nature, dramatic seashore lines, amazing beaches, national parks, beautiful rural villages with deep history going way back to the beginning of times; amazing castles on lakes, mountains and many more… I feel blessed living in this amazing country and I would be honoured to share some stories about my tiny and big discoveries.
+England is well known for its astonishingly beautiful nature, dramatic seashore lines, amazing beaches, national parks, beautiful rural villages with a deep history going way back to the beginning of times; amazing castles on lakes, mountains and many more… I feel blessed living in this amazing country and I would be honored to share some stories about my tiny and big discoveries.

 Over the years I traveled through the country discovering amazing rural places that some people will never find in casual travel guides.
 “Travel Corner” category was left in a shadow and I think it’s about time to give it a boost and share our stories of great outdoors, traveling, adventures, tips and discoveries.
-If you have stories about travelling out and about, I would be more than honoured to feature them on HavingTime.
+If you have stories about traveling out and about, I would be more than honored to feature them on HavingTime.

 There is something unexplainably enchanting about the New Forest.
 When you hire a bike and ride through its countless trails passing amazing trees that were around for centuries and admire astonishingly beautiful landscapes; breathing in pure air – it makes your head go spinning especially if you live in a busy city being deprived of any contact with nature.
 I did some horse riding back in the days and for me to see wild horses going untamed and peaceful about their day was one of the wonders to see… They are absolutely adorable and will never pass a chance to be pet by people especially if you have a bag of carrots on you 🙂 which they love and greatly appreciate.